someone755/ramdisk_z3c/README.md

 3. Extract the ramdisk (usually sec1-xxx) using `cat ../sec1-0x02000000.bin | gzip -d | cpio -i --make-directories`

 4. Make your changes and compress with `mkbootfs DIR | gzip -n -f > ramdisk.img`

+If you're working with a concept boot image, you can easily replace steps 2 and 3 with simply using unpackbootimg.